 While this could be included in the subject line list, it needs a separate explanation.

-Call to actions are a great way to hook a reader and cause them to…. take action.
+are a great way to hook a reader and cause them to…. take action.
 This means another sale, another client, or whatever you are looking for.
 This strategy may be best described with an example:

 Say your restaurant is running a special promotion where customers can get a free sandwich when they bring a friend.
 You would want to make your email based around this promotion and how to receive it, but don’t forget about the subject line!
 This promotion will give you a chance to really hook a reader.
 Remember when we mentioned everybody likes free stuff?
 You could now make the subject line something similar to “FREE Sandwich at Bob’s Sub Shop This Week ONLY!”
 Now we have implemented several of the methods of improving your subject line we mentioned earlier.